 AdsBot Mobile: AdsBot-Google-Mobile

-It’s a little out of scope for our conversation here, but the important thing to keep in mind is that a) it’s yet another important step, and b) rendering very much impacts indexation.
+It’s a little out of scope for our conversation here, but the important thing to keep in mind is that a) it’s yet another important SEO step, and b) rendering can and does impact indexation.

-The more work it takes to render something, the less likely it is to rank (and/or the higher quality & value it has to be/provide in order to qualify to rank, and rank well.
-The popularity of your brand, and the page in question (read as: lots of backlinks!) matters a LOT more in this situation.)
+The more "work" it takes to render something (time, budget and resources for search engines), the less likely it is to rank (and/or the higher quality & value it has to be/provide in order to qualify to rank, and rank well.
+The popularity of your brand, and the page in question (read as: lots of backlinks!), matters a LOT more in this situation.)
 Put simply, the harder you make Google work to rank your website, the less likely they are to do it.

-What are the SEO tags or tools are available to control crawling and indexing?
+What SEO tags and tools are available to control crawling and indexing?